rahel-webdeveloper/taskly-documentation/README.md

 ## ✨ Features

+- Authentacation and Authorization

+  - Creating account via Sign Up page
+  - Sign In to your account via Sign In page
+  - Removing accoute with validation of password

 - Task Hub

+  - Generate task description base on given title by AI
   - Create, edit, delete, and track tasks
   - Filter tasks by status
+  - Sort by name and date
   - Special button for task assistant

 - AI Advisor